jiahuang/avr-isp-shield/README.md

 #Arduino AVR Programming Shield

-##No clue if this works.
-Haven't tested it yet.

 Use an Arduino Uno to program other AVR chips by hooking up MOSI, MISO, SCK, RST, VCC, and GND for you so your fat fingers don't mess up the programming circuit while trying to pull out the programmed chip.

 Designed for the following, but will work with chips that have the same pin setup: